RushikeshVastre/aws-s3-static-website-rca/README.md

-# 📦 AWS S3 Static Website Hosting – Downtime RCA Simulation
+# 🚀 AWS S3 Static Website Hosting & Downtime RCA

-## 📝 Project Overview

-This project demonstrates how to host a static website using **Amazon S3** and simulate downtime for **Root Cause Analysis (RCA)**.
+A mini hands-on project demonstrating how to host a static website using Amazon S3 and troubleshoot downtime issues with proper Root Cause Analysis (RCA).

-It’s part of my Cloud Support learning journey to build skills around real-world troubleshooting and cloud service handling.
+---

+## ☁️ Project Overview

+- Hosted a static website (HTML) using Amazon S3.
+- Configured bucket policies and public access settings.
+- Faced downtime during access — performed RCA and fixed the issue.
+- Documented all steps with screenshots and reasoning.

 ---